wp-plugins/book-review/readme.txt

 Only those posts that have the *Genre* field filled out will be displayed.

+You can optionally display the rating image by adding the `show_rating` attribute.
+For example:

+`[book_review_archives type="title" show_rating="true"]`

+In addition, you can optionally display a thumbnail of the cover by adding the `show_cover` attribute.
+For example:

+`[book_review_archives type="genre" show_cover="true"]`

+**Note:** Thumbnails are only used in those themes that support Featured Images.
+If your theme does not support Featured Images, or if a post does not have a Featured Image set, then scaled-down versions of the full-size covers are used.
+The images are scaled as per the *Thumbnail size* value in the *Media Settings*.
+Showing thumbnails in the archive(s) without using Featured Images will result in longer page load times.
+To aid in determining which images are thumbnails and which are scaled-down versions of the original image, you can click on any cover to see it shown at its true size.
+If the image is small, then you know a thumbnail is being used.
+Otherwise, you should go back into that particular post and set the Featured Image.

 You can control whether or not a particular post should appear in the archives.
 There is an *Include post in archives* checkbox in the *Book Info* section of every post, which is selected by default.
 If you don't want a particular post to be listed in the archives, simply uncheck this box.
 This setting is especially useful for non-review posts such as cover reveals or book blitzes.

 = Internationalization =